 In 1947, the author's grandfather, Arsene, traveled across the ocean to a mysterious, dangerous jungle colony at the behest of his cousin.
 Together they would build something deemed impossible: a utopia of modernity, in the wilderness — but not before Arsene falls in love with his cousin's wife, Marieke.
 Whether delirious from love or a fever-inducing jungle virus, Arsene's loosening grip on reality is mirrored by the reader's uncertainty of what is imagined or real by Arsene.
-This first full-length graphic novel from European favorite Olivier Schrauwen manages to fold many of the artist's previously displayed obsessions in his short stories — culture clash, lowbrow humor, colonialism, and early-20th-century continental European life — into a single engrossing, often beautiful narrative.
+This first full-length graphic novel from the critically-acclaimed Olivier Schrauwen is an engrossing, sometimes funny, slightly surreal and often beautiful narrative.

 200-page full-color 6" x 8.75" hardcover • $29.99 ISBN: 978-1-60699-743-7